charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

     </tr>
 </table>

 To be clear, "perfect play" isn't hyperbolic.
 I coded up the deck in Python (you can check it out [here](https://github.com/charles-uno/valakut)).
-The program doesn't know anything about strategy -- it just knows the rules.
+The program doesn't know anything about strategy or sequencing -- it just knows the rules.
 Any time there are multiple legal plays, it clones itself that many times and tries them all[^3].
-For any given game state, it's guaranteed to find the fastest way to get Titan on the table.
+For any given game state, it's guaranteed to find the fastest way to get Titan on the table[^4].

 [^3]: This is called a [brute force](https://en.wikipedia.org/wiki/Proof_by_exhaustion) solution.
 It's guaranteed to find the right answer, but it's dreadfully inefficient.
-We'd need a supercomputer to solve [Storm](https://www.mtggoldfish.com/archetype/modern-u-r-gifts-storm-32901#paper) this way.
+To solve [Storm](https://www.mtggoldfish.com/archetype/modern-u-r-gifts-storm-32901#paper) by brute force, you'd probably need a supercomputer.
 Titan Breach is solvable on a laptop because it makes relatively few choices.
 It rarely plays more than half a dozen spells over the course of the game, and there's always a best way to tap lands for mana.

----

-Admittedly, it's not quite fair to compare Matthias' build to Zach's on the basis of how often they drop a Titan on turn 3.
-As far as the program is concerned, <a class="card">Lightning Bolt</a> and <a class="card">Woodfall Primus</a> are basically blank cards, whereas <a class="card">Oath of Nissa</a> has the potential to advance the turn-3-Titan game plan.
-So let's take up a more interesting question: starting from Matthias' list -- and without throwing away the remaining <a class="card">Lightning Bolt</a>s or <a class="card">Chandra, Torch of Defiance</a> -- can we improve the consistency of turn-3 <a class="card">Primeval Titan</a>[^4]?

 [^4]: Shooting for Titan on turn 3 isn't an all-or-nothing deal.
 Zach's build is 85% to have Titan on the table by turn 4.
 Matthias' build, and the following tweaks, are over 90%.

+### How Good is Oath?

+Admittedly, it's not quite fair to compare Matthias' build to Zach's on the basis of how often they drop a Titan on turn 3.
+The program cares about nothing but getting Titan on the table.
+As far as it's concerned <a class="card">Lightning Bolt</a> and <a class="card">Woodfall Primus</a> are blank cards.
+When we swap them out for <a class="card">Oath of Nissa</a>, which has the potential to help drop a turn-3 Titan, it's no surprise that our numbers get better.

+So let's make an apples-to-apples comparison.
+Assuming it's safe to drop the deck down to 3 interactive cards (the 2 remaining <A class="card">Lightning Bolt</a>s and the <a class="card">Chandra, Torch of Defiance</a>), is <a class="card">Oath of Nissa</a> the best we can do?

 ### Farseek vs Explore